coursera/coursera/README.md

-source for coursera's open source webpage
+It contains the source code of coursera's open source webpage